dotnet/docs/docs/core/dependency-loading/loading-unmanaged.md

 The following algorithm describes how native libraries are loaded when through `PInvoke`.

-## `PInvoke` load unmanaged library algorithm
+## `PInvoke` load library algorithm

 1. Determine the `active` <xref:System.Runtime.Loader.AssemblyLoadContext>.
-For unmanaged the `active` AssemblyLoadContext is the caller of the `PInvoke`.
+For unmanaged load library, the `active` AssemblyLoadContext is the caller of the `PInvoke`.

 2. For the `active` <xref:System.Runtime.Loader.AssemblyLoadContext>, try to find the assembly.
 In priority order by:
     * Checking its cache.